 What robotic process automation skills are required to become an ideal RPA developer?

 - Programming capabilities: Java, .NET, C, or C++

 - Specific mindset: an algorithmic and structured way of thinking

 - Understanding of the basics of Artificial Intelligence and Machine Learning

-By working with various CRMs, ERPs, programming, and database query languages you can grow your expertise and challenge yourself by taking new roles, such as RPA Solution Architect, Business analyst, or traditional Developer role and work with more complex projects.
+By working with various CRMs, ERPs, and programming and database query languages, you can grow your expertise and challenge yourself by taking new roles, such as RPA Solution Architect, Business Analyst, or a traditional Developer role, and work with more complex projects.